zcagdasgurbuz/Particles/README.md

 # Particles

-Is an attempt to reproduce Jeffrey Ventrella's [Clusters](https://ventrella.com/Clusters/) on Java.
+Particles is an attempt to reproduce Jeffrey Ventrella's [Clusters](https://ventrella.com/Clusters/) with Java and JavaFx.

 I was amazed by the Clusters, and I wanted to reproduce it.
 However,  I didn't have access to its source code.
 So, I created everything from scratch, and the Particles took shape.